-To ascertain that the coloured barbules contain melanin, we measured absorbance spectra of single barbules immersed in oil (refractive index 1.515) with a microspectrophotometer, which clearly demonstrated that the absorbance is dominated by melanin absorption (Fig. S1A).
-Reflectance spectra measured from small areas (diameter \sim 4 μ m) of barbules (in air) taken from various tail feather locations showed marked high-frequency oscillations in the long-wavelength range, clearly indicating thin-film-like light interference (Fig. S1B).
-Analysing the oscillations as established before (Stavenga, 2014) and by assuming an effective refractive index of the barbule of \sim 1.6, yielded barbule thicknesses of 2.0-3.5 μ m (Fig. S1C), in full accordance with the barbule thickness following from anatomy (Fig. 3E,F).
-When measuring reflectance spectra from areas exceeding a diameter of \sim 20 μ m, the oscillations vanished, evidently because integration of the reflectance of larger areas causes smoothing of the local variations (Fig. 1B,C).
+feather locations showed marked high-frequency oscillations in the long-wavelength range, clearly indicating thin-film-like light interference (Fig. S1B).
+Analysing the oscillations as established before (Stavenga, 2014) and by assuming an effective RI of the barbule of $\sim\!\!1.6$, yielded barbule thicknesses of 2.0-3.5 μm (Fig. S1C), in full accordance with the barbule thickness following from anatomy (Fig. 3E,F).
+When measuring reflectance spectra from areas exceeding a diameter of $\sim\!\!20\,\mu m$, the oscillations vanished, evidently because integration of the reflectance of larger areas causes smoothing of the local variations (Fig. 1B,C).